1 – Introduction

 All of this means, of course, that Earth, the solar system, and the universe had a definite Beginning.
 And that Beginning is what the Genesis account is all about.
 Evolution theory, on the other hand, makes it all sound hazy, as if there were no Beginning, and offers the vague suggestion that the natural world itself is eternal.

 If we know, scientifically, that an eternal natural world is impossible, and that our environment is temporary, then why are science theorists trying to convey the impression that it is eternal?
 Aside from its lack of rationality, such teaching has the negative side effect of generating confusion about our origins in the minds of our young people.
 In a subtle way that leads to the idea that God had nothing to do with the formation of the natural world.
 And this leads to the next conclusion that God doesn’t exist; or if He does, then He doesn’t have anything much to do with us.

-To draw humans away from their Creator is, of course, the aim of the forces of spiritual Darkness.
+To draw humanity away from the Creator is, of course, the aim of the forces of spiritual Darkness.
 And if we can’t be persuaded to believe the natural world is eternal, the next best thing is to make the Beginning sound vague and extraordinarily long ago, while applying the veneer of “science” to make it seem valid.

-But if God is real and if He’s what He’s supposed to be – a competent and caring Being – He would not neglect to leave His created beings with a record of how things got started.
+But if God is real and if He’s what He’s supposed to be – a competent and caring Being – He would not be so negligent as to leave His created beings without a record of how things got started.
 Of course, the forces of spiritual Darkness, while aiming to establish their kingdom on Earth, have worked hard to discredit or hide this information in hopes of drawing the world away from their Creator.